pulp/pulp/docs/glossary.rst

 .. glossary::

-    :class:`~pulpcore.plugin.models.Artifact`
+    :class:`~pulpcore.app.models.Artifact`
         A file that belongs to a :term:`content unit<content>`.

-    :class:`~pulpcore.plugin.models.Content`
+    :class:`~pulpcore.app.models.Content`
         The smallest that of data that is managed by Pulp.
 When singular, "content unit" should be used.
-Content is added and removed to :term:`Repositories<repository>`, and can have multiple :term:`artifacts<artifact>`.
+Content is added and removed to :term:`repositories<repository>`, and can have multiple :term:`artifacts<artifact>`.
 Each content unit has a :term:`type` (like .rpm or .deb) which that is defined by a :term:`plugin`